 Your homeschooling journey will fly by, so make sure you have fun and take the time to create memories your family can look back on!
 Why not schedule an arts and crafts session every week using different materials as your art supplies, or use games to teach language arts or math to make it more engaging and fun for your child?
 Charts and graphs are a great way to put your whole homeschooling journey into perspective!

 We hope these tips make your homeschool planning a little easier.
-If you’re on the hunt for unique and effective homeschool resources, our fantastically fun reading and writing program offers a full language arts curriculum, complete with interactive lessons, word games, challenges and free printable materials, and may fit perfectly into your homeschool schedule - try it for free today!
+If you’re searching for a unique and effective homeschool program, Night Zookeeper offers a full language arts curriculum, complete with interactive lessons, word games, and challenges with free printable materials which may fit perfectly into your homeschool schedule - try it for free today!

 If you choose to try any of these tips out, let us know how it goes, we’d love to hear from you!
 You can tag us on social media using the hashtag #nightzookeeper or email us at [email protected]!